 Then, the control system is at play throughout every process.
-Here's a breakdown of what's involved.
+Here is a breakdown of what is involved.

 All projects start with an idea for a product, service or another desirable outcome.
 The initiating process group then determines the nature and scope of the project.
-Not performing this stage well means it's unlikely the project will be successful in meeting the business' needs.
+Not performing this stage well means it is unlikely the project will successfully meet the business' needs.

-The key project controls required are an understanding of the business environment and incorporating all necessary checks into the project.
-There's two crucial things throughout this process: 1) reporting any deficiencies and 2) making a recommendation to fix them.
+The critical project controls required are understanding the business environment and incorporating all necessary checks into the project.
+There are two crucial things throughout this process: 1) reporting any deficiencies and 2) making a recommendation to fix them.

 The first project document is the project charter.
 These are the key components: